11 Nov Can A Completely Dead Battery Be Recharged?

 Source: Reader’s Digest

-If your car battery is giving you trouble, it might be a good idea to check its voltage.
+There are 5 functions of a car battery, and if your car battery is giving you trouble, it might be a good idea to check its voltage.
 If the voltage is barely lower than it should be, this can be a simple fix.
 The alternator in your car is what charges your battery.
 The battery has the responsibility of providing the power to start your car.
 But when your car is running, your alternator is fueling the battery for the next start.

 In order to fix a dead battery that is still carrying a good amount of voltage, driving around might be all you need to do.
 As we said before, the alternator will recharge the battery while your car is in motion.
 In order for this to work as well as possible, you should refrain from using any features in the car that require power from the battery: air conditioning, radio, TV, etc.